abdullah2323442/thesisrepo-backup/CO_SUPERVISOR_COMMENT_FIX.md

 - ✅ Authorization is properly enforced for all supervisor types
 - ✅ Students receive notifications when any supervisor type comments
 - ✅ Role badges clearly identify who made each comment (Main Supervisor, Co-Supervisor, or Panel Member)
+- ✅ Notifications specify the supervisor role (e.g., "Your co-supervisor commented...")

 ## Notes